Listen to this post instead!

 In fact, I want to bring your attention to the fact that so many of my answers for clinical success lie in changing the question.
 It’s asking the functional question that often reveals the answer you’re looking for.

 The original question was, “How can I get my clients to comply?”

 The Functional question is:

-How can I get my clients to want to follow the instructions and recommendations I know will best support them?
+How can I get my clients to want to follow the instructions and recommendations I know will best serve and support them?